 Open: Mon – Wed 11 am – 1 am, Thu 11 am – late, Fri – Sat 11 am – 3 am, Sun 11 am – 11 pm

-This list is, of course, not exhaustive… but you can only fit so much into 24 hours!
-I hope that I’ve managed to give you a good taste of this wonderful city… and entice you to come back for a second round.
+This list is not exhaustive, of course … but you can only fit so much into your one day visiting Amsterdam!
+I hope that I’ve managed to give you a good taste of this wonderful city.
+And entice you to come back for a second round.
 Got something that you think I definitely shouldn’t have left off this list?
 Let us know in the comments below!